tonybaloney/plumbery-contrib/fittings/example/networks/README.md

 You will have to accept the new host, and authentication will be based on the SSH key communicated to the node by Plumbery.

-    $ ifconfig
+    $ ifconfig -a

-These commands are self-explanatory and validate networks deployment and configuration.
+Command is self-explanatory and validate networks deployment and configuration.

 ## Destruction commands